Resources

 Salesforce Data Archiving Best Practices

 Vast amounts of data are being collected by organizations today, especially through Salesforce implementations, which can lead to exponential data increase.
-Managing and archiving Salesforce data it is no small feat, as organizations of all sizes struggle with the growing complexities of data archiving.
+Managing and archiving Salesforce data effectively is no small feat, as enterprises struggle with the growing complexities of Salesforce data archiving best practices.

-So why is data archiving important with Salesforce?
+Why is Salesforce data archiving important?
 Large volumes of data can result in slower query and search performance, which in turn impacts user experience.
-By consolidating your data, you can improve your user’s proficiency.
-Archiving helps reduce your storage costs and keeps your data safe.
+Archiving Salesforce data — rather than deleting it — ensures you can still access the data if you need it later, reduces storage costs, and keeps your org running at peak efficiency.

 Yet Salesforce data archiving needs to be planned and analyzed carefully.
 The following are the top three things organizations need to plan for when archiving.